 Check that health and school records have a latex allergy alert.

 Tell restaurants about your latex allergy.
-Some food handlers will use latex gloves for preparing foods.
+Some food handlers will use latex gloves to prepare foods.
 This can be a hidden cause of latex allergy exposures and reactions.

-Ask your healthcare provider about self-injecting epinephrine.
+Ask your healthcare provider about how to use self-injecting epinephrine.
 Carry 2 epinephrine autoinjectors with you at all times.